Media influence

 While discussions of media influence can be undertaken in broader terms, it is most often discussed in terms of specific issues and audiences.
 One long-standing and high-profile topic has been that of media influence on violence.
 Violent films, television programs, and video games have given rise to discussions about what causes aggression and crimes among different audiences of various ages.
 The nature and extent of media consumption must also be taken into account when studying this type of influence.

 Another issue related to the effect of media on audiences is health.
 Advertising, public service announcements, wellness education, and other campaigns can all affect health behavior.
 Public-service campaigns may work to promote healthy eating habits, spread information about the dangers of smoking, or address attitudes about obesity, while advertisements for unhealthy products may work toward the opposite goal.
 Media can also influence body image, an issue that especially affects young people.
+Seeing a wide range of body types in film, advertisements, or other types of mass media may help people feel more positive about their bodies, while seeing a smaller scope of bodies, such as thin models or actors, may worsen body image in some.

-Mass media is used strategically for advertising and marketing of consumer products and services.
+Mass media is used strategically for advertising and marketing consumer products and services.
 It can sway public opinion, target specific audiences, and drive social change by promoting new social norms and mores.
 Because of its widespread effect on audiences, the media comes under scrutiny in relation to broader issues such as censorship, corporate influence, sponsorships, and political campaigning, among many other subjects.

 Bibliography